verpeutlab/ADFineMotorTask/README.md

 verpeutlab/ADMotorTask is licensed under the GNU General Public License v3.0. https://github.com/verpeutlab/ADMotorTask/blob/main/LICENSE

-A guide to this repository:
+The following is a guide to this repository.

+Bowl and Chamber Designs:
 Training Bowl.stl is the CAD file for the training bowl utilized in the behavior training session of the protocol.
 Plain-Less Bowl.stl is the CAD file for the bowl used in the first two testing stages of the protocol.
 Plinko Bowl.stl is the CAD file for the bowl used in the protocol's third and final testing stage.

+DataAnalysis:

+SLEAPModels:

 The folder "Dispenser Design" contains a depreciated apparatus set up with an automated pellet dispenser.
 Please refer to the included readme file for more information.